echarts-maps/echarts-china-cities-js/README.md

 npm i echarts-china-cities-js
 ```

 This library is included in [pyecharts](https://github.com/chenjiandongx/pyecharts) 2.0.2.
-No action is required from you.
+No action is required from pyecharts user.

 ## echarts usage